 3rd Party Shelves

-These shelves contain useful resources from external sources, click on a shelf for more information
+These shelves contain useful resources from external sources.

 The Raspberry Pi Foundation and Computing At School (CAS) have teamed up to produce (Hello World), a new computing and digital making magazine for teachers and educators.

 Each project includes one or more code versions, running on at least one platform (Raspberry Pi, micro:bit etc).
 To make it easier to find the right file we’ve named the files as gpio_Platform_language_Project, so the Traffic Lights project running on a Raspberry Pi in Scratch would be gpio_rpi_scratch_trafficlights.

 The Steady! project has code written in both text and block based languages, and runs on Raspberry Pi, Arduino, micro:bit and PICAXE hardware.

 Advanced Projects lend themselves to collaborative working and updates so we use GitHub as a Version Control mechanism.

 Where it is not possible to store code in the cloud, the code is only present on the specific project page.